 The fact that the arguments over a particular grammar rule are basically identical to the arguments for whether the toilet paper should go over or under is very telling to me. ("How I learned it/I was taught," "Most people with sense agree with me," "It just makes sense," and of course, "Here is a source I found that verifies my position.")

 Those guys that get together once a week and play baseball don't wonder why they're not in the majors.
-If you only write a few hours a week that's fine; just don't turn around and wonder why you're not a world-famous novelist.
+If you only write a few hours a week, and that makes you happy that's fine; just don't turn around and wonder why you're not a world-famous novelist.

-The internet is amazing, but its limitations must be understood.
+The internet is amazing, but it has limits.
 The internet gives us data.
-That's it.
 Data is merely information of any quality good or bad.
 Information is not knowledge.
 And knowledge is definitely not wisdom.
 Our predilection to call the modern era the information age is, in this context, very revealing.

 There are going to be days where writing feels less like flying and more like crashing--like you're flying straight towards the ground at mach II.
 But as long as you don't hit the bottom...just keep writing.